 |Drug-induced anaemia||Medication (esp. penicillin)||High doses of drugs reduce blood cells in the spleen or trigger an autoimmune reduction of blood cells|

-Diet is a significant factor for abnormal blood values, which offers the possibility of improving blood function by changing diet.
-Blood loss is another consideration, and as women can have heavy periods, they are generally affected more than men.
-However, men can silently lose blood, usually via ulcers and taking NSAIDs such as aspirin or ibuprofen dramatically increases these events.
+Diet is a significant factor for abnormal blood values, which offers the possibility of improving blood reserves and function with dietary changes.
+Blood loss is another consideration, and as women can have heavy periods, they’re more likely to be Blood PFPs than men.
+However, both sexes can silently lose blood, and this usually happens via intestinal ulcers.

-Blood is crucial for our health and wellbeing.
-It moistens, provides oxygen and nutrients to cells, removes waste products, is vital for immune health and distributes heat around the body.
-Low blood levels cause:
+Blood is crucial for our health and wellbeing as it moistens, provides oxygen and nutrients to cells, removes waste products, is vital for immune health and distributes heat around the body.

-Given how crucial blood is for heart health, this isn’t surprising, and lower blood volumes and health increases the chance of feeling vulnerable and getting palpitations.
-This connection to emotional vulnerability increases the importance of maintaining a healthy autonomic nervous system (ANS) balance.
+Given how crucial blood is for heart health, this isn’t surprising, and lower blood volumes and function increase the chances of feeling vulnerable and of palpitations.
+This connection to emotional vulnerability increases the importance of maintaining a healthy autonomic nervous system (ANS) balance to support the autonomic “feed and breed” side of the ANS.

-The ANS is crucial for hormone balance, sexual arousal and fertility levels, and good blood health.
-A balanced ANS increases oxygen supply to the testes and improves male mood and sexual health.
+The ANS is crucial for our hormone balance, sexual arousal and fertility levels, and a balanced ANS increases oxygen supply to the testes, enhances mood and promotes sexual health.

 Healthy blood is essential for immune balance and vitality, and for men, blood is also crucial for erections and sperm health.
 Problems with circulation and blood function reduce male fertility as blood carries oxygen and hormones, and low oxygen levels raise the chances of sub-optimal organ function and cell death.

-Anaemia can play a significant role in male fertility by disrupting the hypothalamus-pituitary-testes axis.
-Hormonally normal men with iron deficiency anaemia are more likely to have:
+Anaemia can play a significant role in male fertility by disrupting the hypothalamus-pituitary-testes axis, and hormonally normal men with iron deficiency anaemia are more likely to have: